breze-no-salt/breze/docs/source/utils.rst

 Various utilities
 =================

-.. automodule:: brummlearn.utils
+.. automodule:: breze.learn.utils

 This function was taken from the `deeplearning tutorials
 <http://www.deeplearning.net/>`_.
 The copyrght notice is in the source.

-.. autofunction:: brummlearn.utils.tile_raster_images
+.. autofunction:: breze.learn.utils.tile_raster_images